How is the employee's holiday pay calculated?

 Yes

-Salary replenished during periods treated as actual work (maternity leave, paternity and childcare leave or work stoppage for industrial accident or occupational disease for example)
+Salary replenished during periods treated as actual work (maternity leave, paternity and childcare leave and of adoption or Work stoppage because of non-occupational disease, of occupational disease, accident at work of or of accident en route

 Yes